kubeflow/xgboost-operator/README.md

  kubectl get -o yaml XGBoostJob/xgboost-dist-iris-test-predict
 ```

-Here is teh sample output when job is finished.
+Here is the sample output when training job is finished.
 ```
 Name:         xgboost-dist-iris-test
 Namespace:    default